-Two mortgage insurance premiums are required on all FHA loans.
-The first is called an upfront premium, and it is equal to 1.75% of the total loan amount.
-That equates to $1,750 on a $100,000 loan.
-This is paid when the borrower gets the loan but can be processed as part of the loan.
+- The upfront mortgage insurance premium (UFMIP) is equal to 1.75% of the total loan amount, which equates to $1,750 on a $100,000 loan.
+This is paid when the borrower gets the loan and it can be rolled into the loan cost.

-In addition to contributing to buyer closing costs, which is optional, sellers also have fees of their own to pay.
-These fees include real estate agent commissions (just the buyer’s agent if you list with HomeBay!) and a variety of other fees, which are explained here.
+In addition to contributing to buyer closing costs, which is optional, sellers also have fees of their own to pay and a variety of other fees, which are explained here.

 Essentially, closing costs vary on the buyer and the type of home.
 But the biggest single, avoidable cost is the seller’s realtor fee.
 Traditional realtors charge 2.5-3%, which is a significant amount of cash.
 At 3%, a home sale of $350,000 would cost you $10,500 in listing fees.